systemd/mkosi/mkosi.md

 : The mirror to use for downloading the distribution packages.
 Expects a mirror URL as argument.

-`LocalMirror=`, `--local-mirror=`

-: The mirror will be used as a local, plain and direct mirror instead of using it as a prefix for the full set of repositories normally supported by distributions.
-Useful for fully offline builds with a single repository.
-  Supported on deb/rpm/arch based distributions.
-Overrides `--mirror=` but only for the local mkosi build, it will not be configured inside the final image, `--mirror=` (or the default repository) will be configured inside the final image instead.

 `RepositoryKeyCheck=`, `--repository-key-check=`

 : Controls signature/key checks when using repositories, enabled by default.